Welcome to Bella & Bryn, home of beautifully detailed charcoal pet portrait

 About the Bella & Bryn Brand

 The Bella & Bryn brand is cute, fun and a celebration of all things animal!
 The aim is to create unique, beautiful cards and gifts that animal lovers can't resist.
 See the range of products here.
+A small selection of cards and gifts can also be seen in a couple of Cotswold shops.

 As well as being a pet portrait artist I also love to sew and I have designed and made my own range of purses, make up bags and handbags in the past.